A survey on factors influencing mobile application usability through the lens of PACMAD+3 model: Factors Conceptualization and Operationalization

 \section{Factors Conceptualization and Operationalization}

-This section is divided into subsections that reflect unique usability attributes.
-First, an attribute definition is provided along with commonly used measurement metrics.
-Second, each factor is then operationalized by a set of manifest variables that correspond to a particular mobile application feature or the result of an interaction between a user and a mobile application.
-Each particular variable is assigned a unique five-character code, where the first four characters are the short name of the attribute (fixed part) and the last character is the number (dynamic part).
-To present this information in a readable way, we used a tabular format.
-It's also easy to interpret and takes less time.
+This section is divided into subsections that reflect unique usability factors.
+First, a factor definition is provided along with commonly used measurement metrics.
+Second, each factor is then operationalized by a set of manifest variables that correspond to a particular feature of a mobile application or the result of an interaction between a user and a mobile application.
+Each particular variable is assigned a unique three-character code, where the first two characters are the short name of the factor (fixed part) and the last character is the number (dynamic part).
+To present this information in a readable way, we used a tabular format, easy to interpret and less time consuming.